Postgres Installation Guide

 If you want to whitelist your IP only, you can use your network/mask instead of

 Note: This is not recommended, but if you are running postgres on the same machine where Codacy is and want to whitelist just Codacy's IP address, you will have to whitelist a range of IP addresses.
 This is because Codacy runs inside Docker and won't have always the same IP address inside the Docker network.
 To do this, you should first obtain the address of the Docker network interface with an

 ifconfig and then whitelist the range ip addresses according to it (for example,

 sudo service postgresql restart

-Note: Actual file locations may change depending on what package and operating system you use.
-Just google where to find your postgres conf file and you'll be fine.
+Note: Actual file locations may differ depending on what package and operating system you use.
+You can usually find your postgres conf file location by searching on Google.

-It is advised that you create a particular user that will only be able to access Codacy specific databases.
+It is advised that you create a unique user that will only be able to access Codacy-specific databases.
 To do so, using the

 psql shell, create a user: